EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ## [Prod:18.10.2-Build-413.4] - 23-10-2018

 - Fixed: Custom Trust Certificate is not working with shield
 - Fixed: QA#708355 Failure addnoteds.sh -b

 ## [Prod:18.10-Build-413.2] - 14-10-2018

-### New Features
+### New Features 18.10

-#### End User Features
+#### End User Features 18.10

-- Paste Image to Shield
+- Paste image to Shield
 - Send Feedback (from right click)
 - Pause Shield and Reload (for evaluations)

-#### Admin Features
+#### Admin Features 18.10

-- Support Already Authenticated Users by Downstream Proxy (Headers)
+- Support already authenticated users by downstream proxy (using headers)
-- Support for local registry/cach for Docker Images
+- Support for local registry/cache for docker images
-- Votiro New Version: 8.1.0
+- Votiro new version: 8.1.0

-### Enhancement
+### Enhancement 18.10

 - Performance Improvements:
 - - Several improvements for faster page loading
 - - Lower FPS settings
 - - Lower FPS during scrolling
-- - Reduce Bandwidth usage
+- - Reduce bandwidth usage
 - Pre-check is not run by default on update
-- Admin UI - Validation of Domain value in Policy
+- Admin UI - Validation of domain value in policy
 - Admin UI - Import policies should display the name of the file
 - Admin UI - New Japanese Translations
 - Data retention for basic authentication

-### Bug Fixes
+### Bug Fixes 18.10

-- Fixed: Several Broken Websites
+- Fixed: Several broken websites
 - Fixed: Delete raw index in ELK if conflicts
 - Fixed: Hide context menu on scroll
 - Fixed: Japanese character conversion candidate display position